-CYBR 2080 Special Topics in Cybersecurity (Lower Level).
-1-3 This course will provide students and faculty the opportunity to examine current issues or specialized topics within the discipline at a lower-level of study (appropriate for freshmen or sophomore academic experience).
+CYBR 2080 Special Topics in Cybersecurity (Lower Level).1-3 This course will provide students and faculty the opportunity to examine current issues or specialized topics within the discipline at a lower-level of study (appropriate for freshmen or sophomore academic experience).
 Topics will be determined by the department.
 Class will meet 15 hours for each hour of credit offered.
 Repeatable for different topics.
 (Offered by department discretion.)

-CYBR 2122 Linux Operating Systems and Security ......3 An in-depth study of Linux operating system covering the domains of the Linux+ Certification.
+An in-depth study of Linux operating system covering the domains of the Linux+ Certification.
 Focus is on implementing GNU and UNIX commands from the command line; installing and configuring Linux; and maintaining and securing the Linux system.
 Pre-requisite: CYBR 1121.
 (Offered by department discretion.)
-CYBR 2212 Introduction to Secure Scripting ......3 This course offers an in-depth introduction to scripting languages, including basic data types, control structures, regular expressions, input/output, and textual analysis.
-Examples and assignments will be in Python.
-Prerequisite: CYBR 1211.

-CYBR 2213 Database Programming ......3 A course introducing the student to the logic, design, implementation, security, and queries of organizational databases.
+CYBR 2213 Database Programming......3 A course introducing the student to the logic, design, implementation, security, and queries of organizational databases.
 Emphasis is placed on relational database management that focuses on the logical nature of databases.
 Popular versions of SQL design and queries will be covered.
 The course will touch on newer NOSQL databases as well.
-Prerequisite: CYBR 2212.

-CYBR 2221, 2201 Introduction to Computer Networking ......3 An in-depth study of computer networking theories and concepts covering the domains of the Network+ Certification.
+CYBR 2221, 2201 Introduction to Computer Networking......3 An in-depth study of computer networking theories and concepts covering the domains of the Network+ Certification.
 Focus is on the configuration, maintenance, and troubleshooting of network devices using appropriate network tools and understanding of the features and purpose of network technologies.
 Lecture and laboratory.
-Prerequisite: CYBR 1111.
+Prerequisite: CYBR 1115.